liam-mitchell/inne/README.md

 If a number isn't specified, inne++ defaults to 10.

-If a username isn't specified, inne++ will use the one the user specified earlier with the 'my name is' command.
+If a username isn't specified, inne++ will use the one you specified earlier with the 'my name is' command.

 If neither 'levels' or 'episodes' is specified, inne++ defaults to level scores.

+### Display a list of levels you haven't high scored
+- *missing for \<username\>*
+- *missing*

+inne++ will send you a text file containing all levels and episodes you doesn't have high scores on.

+If a username isn't specified, inne++ will use the one you specified earlier.

 ### Display a list of all your high scores
 - *list*